-- LO1 Understand the important elements of cardiopulmonary bypass and support systems. - LO2 Recognise the challenges, in terms of biocompatibility, associated with implantable and extracorporeal cardiovascular devices. - LO3 Understand the different and emerging valve replacement options available to clinicians - LO4 Understand the different types and applications of VAD technologies.
+- LO1 Understand the important elements of cardiopulmonary bypass and support systems. - LO2 Recognise the challenges, in terms of biocompatibility, associated with implantable and extracorporeal cardiovascular devices. - LO3 Understand the different and emerging valve replacement options available to clinicians - LO4 Understand the different technologies for heart failure, including minimally invasive interventions, the repair of congenital heart lesions and the role of the cardiac ITU.